msaspence/flickrfeed/README.md

 ### Technology

- * Flux - Look at implementing Flux rather than passing searchQuery and setSearchQuery down the tree
  * Continous Integration - automated cross browser testing with Testling
  * Use Reach's shouldComponentUpdate to improve performance
  * Protect my Flickr API key